LizzyonGit/fruits-hold-em/TESTING.md

-##### Different devices
+##### Different fruit looks
 The fruit symbols on my newer computer with Window 11 look different than on my older computer with Windows 10.
+This is something I did not notice until I got a new computer, so it came as a surprise.
+Normally, this kind of thing depends on a browser, but this was not the case.
 I had to test if the background colour for a winning combination worked for both computers.
 I changed the background in Chrome developer tools for the all the columns and think it is OK.

-Firefox also has a slightly different fruit look than Chrome and Edge on my new Windows 11 computer.
+Later I noticed that Firefox also has a slightly different fruit look than Chrome and Edge on my new Windows 11 computer.
 Firefox's symbols look a bit more threedimensional.
 I tested the green winning background and it still works for them.

-Browsers
+My Android phone also has different fruits, but they do work with the background colours.

+This is the price I am willing to pay by chosing HTML symbols instead of images.
+For the game functionality, it does not matter and I do think performance is more important than similar images.

 ### Full testing

+#### Browser testing

-Tested on Chrome, Edge and FireFox.
+I tested on Chrome, Edge and FireFox.

 In Firefox, I get two warnings in the console about the used font using an empty gid in glyph 1 and 209: *downloadable font: glyf: empty gid 1364 used as component in glyph 1 (font-family: "Nabla" style:normal weight:400 stretch:100 src index:0) source: https://fonts.gstatic.com/s/nabla/v10/j8_D6-LI0Lvpe7Makz5UhJt9C3uqg_X_75gyGS4jAxsNIjrRBRdeFQx8.woff2*, and *downloadable font: glyf: empty gid 1649 used as component in glyph 209 (font-family: "Nabla" style:normal weight:400 stretch:100 src index:0) source: https://fonts.gstatic.com/s/nabla/v10/j8_D6-LI0Lvpe7Makz5UhJt9C3uqg_X_75gyGS4jAxsNIjrRBRdeFQx8.woff2*.
 While I could not figure out what glyphs these are, I found someone else getting the same kind of warning which could be ignored [here](https://github.com/arrowtype/recursive/issues/539).
 But this was related to a different font.
 I know that my font *Nabla* is not suported everywhere, but it renders OK in Firefox.
 When I check the console for the [Google Fonts page for Nabla](https://fonts.google.com/specimen/Nabla/glyphs), I get similar warnings including the two exact ones I got.
 My conclusion is that I did not do anything wrong, these are warnings related to *Nabla* only.

+Safari
+Font Nabla does not display, no back-up check autofix?
+Fruits different but ok

 |Feature|Expected outcome|Testing performed|Result|Pass/Fail|